juliamauri/Ez-Race/README.txt

 God Mode:
 With the F1 u wil disable the debug mode.
+You can move the hinch with the 'o' and 'p'
 Instructions:

 With the button '1' you will won instantanly.